UlrikaEriksson/sdl_hello/README.md

 ### SDL3 on Macos

 On mac with _homebrew_ installed please use the following command in terminal to install the libraries.
-SDL3_mixer and SDL3_net need to be built from source.
+Other libraries like SDL3_mixer and SDL3_net still need to be built from source.

     $ brew install sdl3 sdl3_image sdl3_ttf

 ### SDL3 on Windows

 On windows with Msys2, please open the msys2 console and issue the following commands to install the libraries.
-SDL3_mixer and SDL3_net need to be built from source.
+Other libraries like SDL3_mixer and SDL3_net still need to be built from source.

     $ pacman -S mingw64/mingw-w64-x86_64-SDL3 mingw64/mingw-w64-x86_64-SDL3-image mingw64/mingw-w64-x86_64-SDL3-ttf